readysetmark/WealthPulse/Readme.md

 	- [ ] Query.outstandingPayees
 	- [ ] Oustanding Payees JS
 	- [ ] Parser.balanceTransactions

+### First Milestone

+Prototype
+- [x] What do I want the balance report to look like with investments?
+	- [x] Update backend functions to handle multiple commodities
+	- [x] Update frontend to display all commodities for balance

+Prices
+- [ ] Identify commodities in ledger file
+- [ ] Fetch prices from internet, cache and store
+	- [ ] Need prices from first date commodity appears in ledger file until 0 balance
+	- [ ] Store prices in a local cache (and in memory while app is running)
+	- [ ] Calculate prices from ledger information if prices cannot be fetched

+Journal Parsing
 - [ ] Detect investment transactions and merge transaction lines (while continuing to use ledger file format)
+	- May need to update some transactions to accommodate this OR
-- [ ] Identify commodities from ledger file
+- [ ] Update ledger file to use @@ or @ spec for commodity transactions (not sure if I want to do this yet)

+Balance Report
+- [ ] For leaf accounts, calculate/provide book value, real value, number of units, price, price date (may drop price date)
-- [ ] Fetch prices from internet and add to cache
+- [ ] For parent accounts & total, calculate/provide book value and real value
-	- [ ] Store commodity prices in a local cache
-	- [ ] Prices should go from first date in ledger file to today
+- [ ] Update front end
+- [ ] Show only 1 value column if "real value" and "book value" columns are the same for the whole report (based on query parameters)

+### Second Milestone

-Net Worth
+Net Worth Report
-- [ ] Update chart with book value line and actual line
+- [ ] Provide "real value" and "book value" lines

-Balance Sheet
-- [ ] Update Net Worth sheet with actual vs book value columns
+Register Report
+- [ ] Prototype... what should it look like?

+### Third Milestone & beyond...

 Portfolio
 - [ ] Overall portfolio return and per investment
 - [ ] Expected T3s/T5s to receive for last year (ie had distribution)
-- [ ] Rebalancing calculator - for rebalancing investments to proper allocation
+	- I should be able to get this with a register report query

 Expenses
 - [ ] Average in last 3 months, in last year